J. H. Hobbs, Brockunier and Company: Ritchietown and South Wheeling

 The independent community of Ritchietown was located south of Wheeling on the Ohio River.
-Ritchietown is named after John Ritchie, who along with Samuel Sprigg owned much of the land in the area.
-Among John Ritchie's business interests was a glass works, which was started in 1829.
-The Plunkett and Miller glass works was started in Ritchietown around 1837.
-The company had a 10-pot furnace, but was bankrupt after a few years of production.
-In 1850, Ritchietown was incorporated, and changed its name to South Wheeling.
+Ritchietown was named after John Ritchie, who along with Samuel Sprigg owned much of the land in the area.
+Ritchie moved to the Wheeling area as early as June 1828, and was involved with real estate and Wheeling's first flint glass factory.
+John Ritchie's flint glass works was started in 1829.
+This factory was shut down in 1837.
+In 1839, the firm Plunkett and Miller began construction of a glassworks in Ritchietown adjacent to a hillside with coal.
+During that year the nation, which had just recovered from the Panic of 1837, fell into another economic depression.
+Plunkett and Miller began having financial difficulties, and defaulted on a mortgage in 1841.
+An attempt by Horatio Miller (without Plunkett) to keep the factory producing ended in late 1842 with another default, which caused the plant to be closed.
+In 1851, Ritchietown was incorporated, and changed its name to South Wheeling.
 The community changed names again in 1870, when it became part of the city of Wheeling as its Eighth Ward.